vlad-io/DLMDS-EDE02-CODE/readme.md

    - python base image

-   - installation of the additional kaggle library that is needed to retrieve the dataset
+   - installation of the additional Kaggle library that is needed to retrieve the dataset

 b. crontab file

-   - Specifies the schedules and the kaggle download command
+   - Specifies the schedules and the Kaggle download command

    - First line (@reboot) specifies that the download should run immediately when the container starts